Dahkenangnon/PhpFromZero/README.md

 :pushpin: You will have a clear understand of how web apps work

-:pushpin: You will have a clear understand of how frameworks  work and can easily learn any frameworks you want.
+:pushpin: You will have a clear understand of how frameworks  work and can easily learn any frameworkq you want.

 :pushpin: You can create your own frameworks if you want with less effort